Kilonewtons (kN) to Pound-Force (lbf) Converter

 Real-World Examples

-A climbing rope with a 22 kN breaking strength (common spec) equals roughly 4,950 lbf when checking compatibility with US rigging hardware rated in imperial units.
+A climbing rope's 22 kN breaking strength — converted to lbf for comparison against US rigging hardware rated in imperial units.